 You may limit the number of candidates meeting the selection criteria. if you stated this possibility in the Contract Notice.
 You can then invite these candidates to participate in the procedure.

 You should invite at least three bidders to partner (if three or more meet the selection criteria) in order to ensure genuine competition.
 You may also establish an innovation partnership with one or several partners conducting separate research and development activities.

 For many care and support services contract, an organisation may use the procurement procedures, tools and techniques of its choosing.
-You should follow a procurement procedure, as a matter of best practice, that is proportionate to the value of the contract and to take account of some fundamental considerations (for example, the TFEU fundamental principles where relevant and Fair Work Practices).
+You should follow a procurement procedure, as a matter of best practice, that is proportionate to the value of the contract and to take account of some fundamental considerations (for example, the principles of procurement where relevant and Fair Work Practices).